 Some basic Divov and Divov-related tropes:

-Signature Style: As a broad generalisation, the protagonists (generally two of them, both male; sometimes in a subversion those are Those Two Guys, which they tend to be quite similar to, as well as to Those Two Bad Guys, except they are more or less good) tend to be clever witty Genre Savvy Russian intellectuals (in the broader sense of the word) in a difficult situation despite often not being Russian and/or in a profession that one would expect to find an intellectual in.
+- Signature Style: As a broad generalisation, the protagonists (generally two of them, both male; tend to be clever witty Genre Savvy Russian intellectuals (in the broader sense of the word) in a difficult situation despite often not being Russian and/or in a profession that one would expect to find an intellectual in.
 Chances of characters being in some way connected to a military or paramilitary organization are high.
-Chances of setting being somewhere in between Next Sunday A.D. and Twenty Minutes into the Future are likewise high.
+Chances of setting being somewhere in between Next Sunday A.D. and 20 Minutes into the Future are likewise high.
 Will aforementioned Russian intellectuals resort to historical or esoteric humor or literary allusions?
 Yes.